splunk/public-o11y-docs/rum/rum-session-replay.rst

 There are many reasons why you might want to replay sessions.
 Here are a few:

 * Reduce the amount of time support teams take to troubleshoot a problem.
 By seeing errors from the perspective of an actual user, support teams can quickly identify what happened, and take action.
 Without session replay, support teams could spend time a long time investigating a variety of possible causes based off of an incomplete description of the problem.
-* Introduce fast fixes to your applications by honing in on errors and seeing what events precipitate the error.
+* Introduce fast fixes to your applications by honing in on errors and seeing what errors what impact users.
 * Improve UX by seeing how users interact with your applications and following their navigation path.
 For example, if customers aren't adding promo codes from a targeted ad campaign, review the checkout workflow to see if customers can even find the dropdown to add a promo code.